tchoi8/yourfriend/book.md

 <img src="https://farm8.staticflickr.com/7626/16609313470_46b863e7be_b.jpg">

 A pair of incomplete books that are missing pieces until two friends talk about it.
-A limited edition artist book made by Taeyoon Choi about Your friend, correspondence and collaboration, workshops and exhibition at Gallery Factory Seoul.
+A limited edition artist book made by Taeyoon Choi about Your friend, correspondence and collaboration, workshops and exhibition at Gallery Factory, Seoul that's on extending viewing until 2.29.2015.
 One book will be about correspondences and the other book about the collaborations.

 * 60 pages * 2 , A5, two colors, edition of 300